 Dispatchers most often are the first contact that people have with the Vermont State Police and the 100+ agencies for whom VSP provides dispatch services.
 Currently, other agencies in Vermont that provide dispatching services charges agencies for those services, while dispatching provided by the Vermont State Police carries no charge.
 This creates disparities that the proposed fee structure would eliminate.

-Virtual public forums for first responders and members of the public will take place over two weeks in mid-October 2020.
-To see the schedule and call-in instructions, and to learn more, please see this news release.
+Virtual public forums for first responders and members of the public took place over two weeks in mid-October 2020; to learn more, see this news release.
 You can also explore the documents below:

 Stakeholder Synopsis DRAFT

 Fee Structure Report DRAFT

 Fee Worksheet DRAFT